yahiarefaiea/rapida/readme.md

 **Note: you need to have `MongoDB` service up and running.**

 ## Todos:
+1. Improve controller crud methods (Maybe move everything to model).
-1. Improve search query in controller.
+2. Improve search query in controller.